techsenger/patternfx/README.md

 * To maintain component encapsulation by avoiding direct presenter-to-presenter references.
 * To establish a well-defined and strictly controlled interaction boundary between a presenter and its external environment.

+It is important to note that `Presenter` instances should never be shared directly between components.
+A `Port` is the only intended mechanism for inter-presenter communication.

+A `Presenter` exposes one primary `Port` via `presenter.getPort()`.
+This `Port` extends the primary `Port`s of all child `Presenters`, providing a unified access point to the entire component subtree.
+Additionally, a `Presenter` may define any number of secondary `Port`s, which can be used, for example, to establish bidirectional communication channels between components.

 #### MVP Component Lifecycle <a name="templates-mvp-lifecycle"></a>